 As such, it appears that magnesium plays an important part in preventing and alleviating various conditions that affect women’s health.
 It causes the nervous system to relax and slows down the activity of the hypothalamic-pituitary-adrenal (HPA) axis, a key player in our stress response system.
-By doing this, Mg can reduce a person’s anxiety levels, cortisol levels and increase her ability to deal with stress.
-Also, magnesium stimulates the healthy elimination of estrogen from the body (3).
+By doing this, magnesium can reduce a person’s anxiety levels, cortisol levels, and increase a person's ability to deal with stress.
+Plus, magnesium stimulates the healthy elimination of estrogen from the body (3).

 Because of the affordability and availability of magnesium, magnesium supplementation would be a worthy alternative to consider in dealing with women’s health.
 It can take at least two months for people to start seeing the therapeutic effects, and it’s easy to incorporate supplementation into your daily routine (2).
 Magnesium could be an important way to better manage your health.